elyra-ai/examples/pipelines/hello_world/README.md

  - `Part 2 - Data Analysis.ipynb`
  - `Part 3 - Time Series Forecasting.ipynb`

-Each of the notebooks can run in the `Pandas` Docker image and doesn't have any input dependencies, doesn't require any environment variables and doesn't produce an additional output files.
+Each of the notebooks can run in the `Pandas` container image and doesn't have any input dependencies, doesn't require any environment variables and doesn't produce an additional output files.

  ![The completed tutorial pipeline](doc/images/completed_tutorial_pipeline.png)